-Mainly, a MIM will help you develop great interpersonal skills, be a quick problem solver and overall, you will know how to apply managerial theory to the real world of business.
+Mainly, a MIM degree will help you develop great interpersonal skills, be a quick problem solver and overall, you will know how to apply managerial theory to the real world of business.
 You will have a clear understanding of how a business operates considering the socio-economic environment and you will be able to manage the challenges of global affairs.

 6. Acquire leadership knowledge at an affordable price

-Masters of Management are generally much cheaper than other more popular and sought-after business programmes, such as Masters of Business Administration.
+Masters of Management are generally much cheaper than other more popular and sought-after Business programmes, such as Masters of Business Administration.
 The yearly MIM study fee can range from 2,000 to 30,000 EUR depending on the university, specialisation, and even the location.